 Beta brain waves are associated with normal waking consciousness and a heightened state of alertness, logic and critical reasoning.

 While Beta brain waves are important for effective functioning throughout the day, they also can translate into stress, anxiety and restlessness.

-The voice of Beta can be described as being that nagging little inner critic that gets louder the higher you go into range.
-Therefore, with a majority of adults operate at Beta; it’s little surprise that stress is today’s most common health problem.
+In fact, the voice of Beta can be described as that nagging little inner critic.
+And with a majority of adults operating at Beta, it’s little surprise that stress is today’s most common health problem.

 2. Alpha (7.5-14Hz) — The Deep Relaxation Wave

-Alpha brain waves are present in deep relaxation and usually when the eyes are closed, when you’re slipping into a lovely daydream or during light meditation.
+Alpha brain waves are present in deep relaxation and usually emerge when daydreaming or during light meditation.
 It is an optimal time to program the mind for success and it also heightens your imagination, visualization, memory, learning and concentration.

 The voice of Alpha is your intuition, which becomes clearer and more profound the closer you get to 7.5Hz.

 3. Theta (4-7.5Hz) — The Light Meditation & Sleeping Wave

 Theta brain waves are present during deep meditation and light sleep, including the all-important REM dream state.
 It is the realm of your subconsciousness and only experienced momentarily as you drift off to sleep from Alpha and wake from deep sleep (from Delta).